 A rule object MAY contain a property named helpUri whose value is a string containing the URI where the primary documentation for the rule can be found.

-NOTE The documentation might include examples, contact information for the rule authors, and links to additional information about the rule.
+NOTE: The documentation might include examples, contact information for the rule authors, and links to additional information about the rule.

+help property

+A rule object MAY contain a property named help whose value is a string containing a message which provides the documentation for the rule.

+This property is useful when help information is not available at a URI, for example, when the rule is a custom rule written by a developer, as opposed to one supplied by the tool vendor.

 properties property

 A rule object MAY contain a property named properties whose value is a property bag (§3.7).
 This allows tools to include information about the rule that is not explicitly specified in the SARIF format.